temporalio/documentation/docs/java-quick-start.md

 4
 ```

 The Query method can accept parameters.
-This might be useful if only part of the workflow state should be returned.
+This might be useful if only part of the Workflow state should be returned.

 ## Activities

 Having fault tolerant code that maintains state, updates it in reaction to external events, and supports querying is already very useful.
-But in most practical applications, the workflow is expected to act upon the external world.
+But in most practical applications, the Workflow is expected to act upon the external world.
 Temporal supports such externally-facing code in the form of activities.

 An activity is essentially a function that can execute any code like DB updates or service calls.
-The workflow is not allowed to
+The Workflow is not allowed to
 directly call any external APIs; it can do this only through activities.
-The workflow is essentially an orchestrator of activities.
+The Workflow is essentially an orchestrator of activities.
 Let's change our program to print the greeting from an activity on every change.

 First let's define an activities interface and implement it: